piktonus97m/docker-fundamentals/05-Essential-Docker-Commands/README.md

 | docker stats | Display a live stream of container(s) resource usage statistics |
 | docker top container-id or name | Display the running processes of a container |
 | docker version | Show the Docker version information |

+> These are the essential commands we need to know to work with docker.